Construction Business and Leadership (with management specialisms) - PgCert/PgDip/MSc - Video

 • PG Dip Part-time – 2 years

-The part-time moderequires all modules to be taken within two academic years plus the dissertation in the third year of study.
-In part-time block mode students attend 2 blocks of 4 consecutive days at approx. 3 week intervals across semesters 1 and 2 with attendance required for oral presentations and/or coursework submissions during the examinations period between semesters.
+The full-time mode requires all modules to be taken within one academic year (50 weeks) including the dissertation which is taken in Semester 3 (between May and September).
+In full-time block mode students attend 4 blocks of 5 consecutive days at approx. 3 week intervals across semesters 1 and 2 with attendance required for oral presentations and/or coursework submissions during the examinations period between semesters.

 The periods between blocks are used to undertake assignments and coursework during which the student is encouraged to maintain contact with the Module Coordinator and classmates via on-line discussion forums such as Blackboard Collaborate.